ThatNintendoNerd/Smush-Material-Research/albedo_recoloring.md

 ## Details
 This technique approximates well how fully metallic objects are rendered in game (PRM red channel is 1.0) because metallic objects have no diffuse component.
-The results for non metallic materials still match the desired albedo consistently, but there may be discolorations.
-Potential fixes will are discussed in the image editing section.
+The results for non metallic materials will still match the desired overall luminance, but there may be discolorations.
+Potential fixes are discussed in the image editing section.

 ### How to Determine Albedo Color
 The albedo values can be copied from the Col maps for non skin materials.
 For skin materials, copy paste the values from